colll78/cardano-lightning/docs/l1-spec.md

 -- Example: The simplest unidirectional payment flow consists of a channel which has only one cheque index with ever increasing amount. data Cheque
   = NormalCheque Index Amount
+  | HtlcCheque Index Amount Timestamp Lock
-  | LockedCheque Index Amount Lock
+  | PtlcCheque Index Amount Timestamp Lock
    -- ^ Conditional cheque which can be used only together with a secret (preimage of the lock) -- TODO: Introduce a timeout to the `LockedCheque` - signatory should sign intention which has expiration date.